oakfang/intention/README.md

 // - the object passed as the effect's second parameter
 // - a resolver function that marks the effect as successful with an optional value
 // - a rejecter function that marks the effect as failed with an optional value
-// You might notice that we don't explicitly handle `impure:call`, which is the effect type of
+// You might notice that we don't explicitly handle any effect type which starts with
-// calling `impure` functions.
-This is because there's a default handler for it, which shouldn't
-// be overridden without a good reason. module.exports = {
+// the `impure:` prefix.
+These are reserved for internal usage. module.exports = {
   'write:net': ({ options }, resolve, reject) => request(options, (err, resp, body) => {
     if (err) return reject(err);